Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 During the tour, your face and hands will become wet, which will not ease those chilling shivers you’re already experiencing.
 Dry suit gloves are designed to let water it and form an insulating layer.
 That’s if you do not move them vigorously in the water, this was the mistake I made.
 My tour guide actually suggested keeping your hands out of the water so they’ll stay warmer.
 You can either do this by placing your hands on the back of your head while you’re snorkeling or on your back.

 Obviously, it’s impossible not to get your face wet during the snorkeling tour.
 You’ll wear hoods that will cover the majority of your head and face, but your lips and part of your forehead and cheeks with be exposed.

 You’ll spend about 35 minutes in the water.
 You’re going to want the tour to go faster because the water temperature is so cold, but bear with it — it’s impeccable!

 Immediately, once submerged you’ll be able to see meters ahead of you.
 Water in the Silfra Fissure is claimed to be the clearest water on the planet.

 There are trout and numerous other species of fish that live in Þingvellir Lake (Thingvellir Lake).
 Yet, the fish do not venture into the Silfra fissure.
-The only living organism you’ll see in the fissure are your fellow snorkelers and what is considered as “troll hair.”
+The only living organism you’ll see in the fissure is your fellow snorkelers and what is considered as “troll hair.”
 Troll hair is a bright green algae, that resides within the fissure.

 On your tour, you’ll explore the four sections of the Silfra fissure: Silfra Lagoon, Silfra Deep Crack, Silfra Cathedral and Silfra Hall.
 The formation of this geological features has evolved over time due to earthquakes, minor and major, that have remodeled Silfra’s appearance.
 Roughly, every year, the fissure shifts two centimeters.